OfficialBoomi/azure-kubernetes-molecule-quickstart/README.md

 Enter the following command to verify that the Azure Resource Feature has been registered

-az feature show --AKS-IngressApplicationGatewayAddon --namespace Microsoft.ContainerService
+`az feature show --name AKS-IngressApplicationGatewayAddon --namespace Microsoft.ContainerService`

 ## Step 3: Register for Azure NetApp files
 Follow the 7 steps from below link to register for NetApp files